 Vijaya Dashami or Dussehra

-Vijaya Dashami, also known as Dussehra is celebrated in honour of the victory of Lord Rama over Demon Ravana and also the triumph of Goddess Durga over the powerful buffalo demon Mahishasura.
-This day, which is also a declared national holiday, is celebrated with the burning of the idol of Ravan and firecrackers across India.
-Dussehra usually takes place 20 days before Diwali
+Vijaya Dashami, also known as Dussehra is celebrated in honor of the victory of Lord Rama over the Demon Ravana and also the triumph of Goddess Durga over the powerful buffalo demon Mahishasura.
+This day is celebrated with the burning of Ravan’s idol and firecrackers across India.

 With Ganesha’s Grace,